By KIM CHANDLER and JEFF MARTIN

 A city of about 18,000 people, Selma is about 50 miles (80 kilometers) west of Montgomery, the Alabama capital.
-It was a flashpoint of the civil rights movement where state troopers viciously attacked Black people who marched non-violently for voting rights across the Edmund Pettus Bridge on March 7, 1965.
+It was a flashpoint of the civil rights movement and where Alabama state troopers viciously attacked Black people advocating for voting rights as they marched across the Edmund Pettus Bridge on March 7, 1965.

 Malesha McVay took video of the giant twister, which would turn black as it swept away home after home.

 “It would hit a house, and black smoke would swirl up,” she said.
 “It was very terrifying.”

 About 40,000 customers were without power in Alabama on Thursday night, according to PowerOutage.us, which tracks outages nationwide.
 In Georgia, about 86,000 customers were without electricity after the storm system carved a path across a tier of counties just south of Atlanta.